Event Organiser RESOURCES (2025)

 Pierce cardboard templates to form constellation patterns, using a Pringles tube as a viewer

-The 100 Hours Under One Sky project is led by the International Astronomical Union Office for Astronomy Outreach National Coordinator Team for the UK, in partnership with Go Stargazing and the Royal Astronomical Society.
-It is funded by the Federation of Astronomical Societies and the British Astronomical Association.
+The 100 Hours Under One Sky project is led by the International Astronomical Union (IAU) Office for Astronomy Outreach National Coordinator (NOC) Team for the UK, in partnership with with Ireland NOC, Go Stargazing and support from the IAU Campaign for Dark and Quiet Skies.
+It is funded by the International Astronomical Union Office for Astronomy Outreach and the Federation of Astronomical Societies.
+It has also received support from the British Astronomical Association and Royal Astronomical Society.